'National Geographic Endurance' - the first polar newbuild for Lindblad Expeditions. Photo: Marius Ertesvåg.

 Ship history

-A core feature is Ulstein?s signature X-BOW® that provides fuel efficiency while significantly improving guest comfort in rough seas; and a very high ice class for access deep into polar regions.
+A core feature is the ULSTEIN X-BOW®, which provides fuel efficiency while significantly improving guest comfort in rough seas.
+She also has a very high ice class for access deep into polar regions.

-The ship has been designed to access the outside environment from anywhere on the ship.
-With 77% of the cabins featuring balconies for private viewing; multiple observation decks inside and outside, and observation wings forward on deck 5 the surrounding environs will always be accessible.
-Off-ship exploring will be greatly enhanced with an innovative expedition boat boarding system aft and mid ship on both sides which will allow everyone to get ashore quickly and safely, ensuring quick access to every destination.
+The ship has been designed to access the outside environment easily.
+With 77% of the cabins featuring balconies for private viewing, multiple observation decks inside and outside, and observation wings forward on deck 5, the surrounding environs will always be accessible.
+Off-ship exploring will be greatly enhanced with an innovative expedition boat boarding system aft and midship on both sides, which will allow everyone to get ashore quickly and safely, ensuring quick access to every destination.

-The 69 for spacious guest cabins and suites will include 12 cabins for solo travellers and 57 double cabins.
-The spa and fitness area will include treatment rooms, saunas, a fitness room, a relaxation area and yoga room; and there will be two infinity hot tubs for the utmost relaxation in pristine environments.
-Dining offerings include a main restaurant with outstanding views to the surroundings, and an outdoor barbeque and bistro area.
+The 69 spacious guest cabins and suites include 12 cabins for solo travellers and 57 double cabins.
+The spa and fitness area will include treatment rooms, saunas, a fitness room, a relaxation area, and a yoga room, and two infinity hot tubs will provide the utmost relaxation in pristine environments.
+Dining offerings include a main restaurant with outstanding views of the surroundings and an outdoor barbecue and bistro area.

-The vessel complies to the CLEAN DESIGN DNV notation and requirements for operations in US waters and polar waters.
+The vessel complies with the CLEAN DESIGN DNV notation and requirements for U.S. and polar waters operations.
 The diesel-electric solution is designed to reduce consumption and emissions.

 Milestones